I HAD discovered the dance scene quite accidentally the year before.

 Before then, nothing was extraordinary in my life.
 Not that there was anything particularly sub-ordinary either, you understand.
 It was just your average, early-twenties, know-nothing, drink-beer, chase-women, recover-repeat, kiwi-bloke life.

-I was average in height and build, average in looks - with a receding hairline and an upturned nose that had earnt me the nickname pugsley.
+I was average in height and build, average in looks - with a receding hairline and an upturned nose that had earned me the nickname pugsley.
 (Whether due to a resemblance to the fat kid from the The Adams Family or the dog with the squashed in snout I was never entirely sure.)

 My days I spent in subtracting the hours to the weekend, where I would drift along behind my mates through the pubs of Auckland - The Forge, Broncos, Copper Joes, The Loaded Hog - shimmying away to the commercial pop played, and enjoying it far more than I let on, because that was the best place to meet girls.
 Before at 3 AM, kebab in hand, heading home, alone.